spacefall/github-action-docker-build/README.md

 ## github-action-docker-build

-An extremely simple docker image build for your repository, built in order to replace in open source the docker hub integration, which has gone to the payed tier.
+An extremely simple docker image build for your repository, make in order to replace in open source Docker Hub integration, which has gone to the payed tier.

 Usage example: